Roy Harper (character): 2005–2011: Becoming Red Arrow and joining the Justice League

 For the next year, Roy worked solo for the most part.
 During a team up with Dinah Lance and Hal Jordan to help Red Tornado, Roy found himself fighting Amazo alongside several other heroes.
 After this, he was invited to join the Justice League, where he officially took on the name Red Arrow, wanting to honor his family name and legacy, seeing this name as a final coming-of-age for him to become the hero he was always meant to be.

 While on the league, Roy developed a romantic relationship with Hawkgirl.

 As Red Arrow, Roy found himself to be fully settled for the first time in a while, happy that he was fully embracing his legacy.
 He bought a house in Star City, to give Lian more room as she grew up, and even began giving her archery lessons, realizing that one day, she would probably want to take on the family legacy herself.

 Roy was also part of the Titans as they reformed once again.

-During a fight with Prometheus, Roy's right arm was severed, and he was left in coma.
+During a fight with Prometheus, Roy's right arm was severed, and he was rendered comatose.
 Prometheus unleashed an earthquake on Star City that resulted in the death of Lian as well.
 When Roy woke up, he was devastated, separating himself from everyone as he grew an addiction to pain medications, before falling into a new drug, which caused him to hallucinate ghosts.
 Roy also received a new cybernetic arm developed by his friend Cyborg.
 Dealing with his grief, Roy joined Cheshire in Deathstroke's new rogue Titans team, in a secret plan to take out Deathstroke from the inside.
 However, unbeknownst to him, Slade was drugging Roy to control him.
 When the drug wore off and Roy came back to his senses, he fought Deathstroke out and vowed to redeem himself in Lian's honor by redeeming the Titans name that Slade diminished, deeming it something worth fighting for, as well as making amends with everyone he loved.
 He decided to start and lead a new Titans team that would redeem the name, and he was joining the recently resurrected Jericho (Joey Wilson), his friend and fellow Titan.

 During the Convergence storyline, Roy is living in Gotham, where he started a children's home and shelter, Lian's Place.
 The villain Dreamslayer offered Roy a deal: that he would return Lian if Roy betrayed his friends Donna Troy and Starfire.
 Roy outsmarted him and managed to get Lian back without harming anyone, revealing that he had weaponized Gotham in case something like this ever happened.
 With that, Lian was back to life and Roy was reunited with his daughter once more.